-Our Children Our Future is leading a group of West Virginians that hail from a variety of backgrounds and include policy advocacy, service providers, religious leaders, parents, labor and business leaders – to take action to fight child poverty.
-Through community meetings, a 450-person legislative action day, regional forums around the state to educate communities and lawmakers.
-Child poverty is a big problem and OCOF plans to build the political will so that it is not an inventible future for our children.
+Our Children, Our future is a leading group of West Virginians that hail from a variety of backgrounds and include policy advocacy, service providers, religious leaders, parents, labor and business leaders focused on taking action to fight child poverty through community meetings, a 450-person legislative-action day and regional forums around the state to educate communities and policymakers.
+Child poverty is all too common in West Virginia and OCOF is building the political will to ensure it is not an inventible future for our children.
 WVCBP Policy Outreach Coordinator Kelly Allen serves on the OCOF steering committee.